fhereygers/AgenticAI/setup/readme.md

 ## prerequisites

-Access to cloudera CDP Public Cloud Tenant
+Access to cloudera CDP Public Cloud Tenant with running CDW and cloudera AI and all rights set in Ranger ...

 ## steps